|Previous Article||Next Article|

 To create a new processing, job simply choose the create job options on the Jobs Control Panel or from your Dashboard; this will open up the Create Job Wizard; now you can just follow the on screen instructions, but by way of example, let’s walk through the creation of a new job step by step.

-Representing the 2 kinds of job currently supported.
-The first option allows you to identify duplicate records within a single file as well as producing a cleaned output with the matches removed.
+The Find Matches/Dedupe option allows you to identify duplicate records within a single file as well as producing a cleaned output with the matches removed.

-Choose Find matches within a single dataset and you will now be asked to choose your dataset.
+Choose Find Matches/Dedupe and you will now be asked to choose your dataset.

 From here you can either choose to upload a completely new dataset, or pick an existing dataset.
 If you’re using the matchIT On Demand trial option, then you will have a couple of demo datasets already loaded which you can pick from (this have been provided by in the matchIT On Demand Trial to make it easy to have an initial play).